iyzg/notebooks/_src/city-rankings.md

 ---
 title: Every City Ranked
 date-created: Dec 24, 2021
-date-updated: Feb 04, 2023
+date-updated: Feb 04, 2024
 ---

 Compiling a tier list of every city I've visited along with some rationale behind why I think that.
 Very not comprehensive, and very much in need of more cities!

 > Note: I'm ranking the cities off of how much I enjoyed them.
 I've spent varying amounts of time in different cities and visited them for very different reasons (sometimes I've lived in a place and other times it's just for tourism).
 This list is completely subjective and probably will mean nothing to you.
+I've also rated these cities at very different points in life, so keep that in mind as well.

 ## T